 If you are involved in an accident with a commercial truck, you need to the best representation you can find to protect your rights.
 Your financial future is dependent on it.

-If You Suffered Injuries in a Commercial Truck Accident in the Fort Worth Area, the Legal Team at Stewart J. Guss, Attorney at Law, Can Help
+If You Suffered Injuries in a Commercial Truck Accident in the Fort Worth Area, the Legal Team at Stewart J. Guss, Injury Accident Lawyers, Can Help

-After a traffic accident with a tractor-trailer in the Fort Worth area, you need to consult with a personal injury law firm as soon as possible, one that knows how to bring you the justice you deserve.
+If you or a loved one suffered an injury in a truck accident in Fort Worth, we can help.
+After a traffic accident with a tractor-trailer in the Fort Worth area, you need to consult with a Fort Worth personal injury law firm as soon as possible, one that knows how to bring you the justice you deserve.
 You have options, and we will help navigate those options.
-For a free case evaluation, contact the legal team at Stewart J. Guss, Attorney at Law, at 800-898-4877, we are open to assist you 24 hours a day, seven days a week, 365 days a year.
+For a free case evaluation, contact the legal team at Stewart J. Guss, Injury Accident Lawyers, at 800-898-4877, we are open to assist you 24 hours a day, seven days a week, 365 days a year.
 If you prefer email, use our online contact form so we can evaluate your case.
-Don’t hesitate—call or email us today.
+Don’t hesitate—call today.